jbaylina/matic-docs/docs/edge/consensus/polybft.md

 ## Overview

-PolyBFT is the consensus mechanism of the Polygon client.
+PolyBFT is the consensus mechanism of Polygon Edge.
 It is composed of two core parts, a consensus engine and a consensus protocol.

 <!-- TO ADD PROPER DIAGRAM -->